 KOA membership is not required but sign up for a rewards card to save 10 percent on every night you stay.
 Amenities and services appear on every listing, alongside a star rating and link to the individual campground webpage.
 Star ratings are based on questionnaires sent out to guests at the end of their stay; and are used to select the best, award-winning KOA sites.

 To help with planning, the KOA website includes maps, route planners and the option to save your preferred campsites in your account.
-Prior to browsing campgrounds online, it is worth downloading the directory of KOA campsites for a quick reference.
+Prior to browsing campgrounds online, you may want to download the directory of KOA campsites for a quick reference.

 Tip: Last-minute booking is generally more readily available than in state parks but the most popular sites, particularly those near national parks, will fill up quickly during the summer months so, booking ahead is advised.